• Skip to primary navigation

 These Banh Mi Noodles are one of my favorite vegan weight loss meals, because they're high in fiber and volume, yet they're low in calories.
 If you make these noodles with low calorie noodles they're even better for weight loss, because they're extremely low in calories.

-• Sweet Potato Mac And Cheese
+Nut-Free Vegan Mac And Cheese

-• Fettuccine With Cauliflower Alfredo Sauce
+Fettuccine with Cauliflower Alfredo Sauce

 banh mi noodles

-5 from 9 votes
+5 from 11 votes

 Print Recipe Pin Recipe

-Prep Time 5 mins
+Prep Time 5 minutes mins

-Cook Time 15 mins
+Cook Time 15 minutes mins

-Total Time 20 mins
+Total Time 20 minutes mins

 Course Main Course, Pasta, Salad